Bicyclist Killed in Eight Mile Road Hit-and-Run in Stockton

 Paramedics pronounced the bicyclist dead at about 10:27 a.m.
 The San Joaquin County Medical Examiner reportedly estimated the victim had been dead for about four to 12 hours before officers arrived.

 The victim's identity had not been publicly released in the accessible reports reviewed for this article.
-CHP said the suspect vehicle may be a silver or light gray SUV or Ford pickup with significant right-front damage.
+CHP Stockton described the suspect vehicle as a silver or light gray 2011 to 2015 Ford Explorer with major front-end damage.

 Why Hit-and-Run Bicycle Crashes Need Fast Evidence Preservation